pastaclub/PnPPP/README.md

 ## Auto-Rotation

-I frequently ran into the problem that orientation of a part in my library was different than what the fab (in my case JLCPCB) expected.
+I frequently ran into the problem that orientation of a part in my library was different than what the fab expected.
 As a result, the rotation of the part was wrong in the fab's preview.
-There were two ways to fix this: either rotating the graphics in the footprint (which breaks the design) or manually editing the generated pick-and-place file and adding an offset to the rotation of all affected components.
+There were two ways to fix this: either rotating the graphics in the footprint (which breaks the design) or manually editing the generated pick-and-place file (tedious, error-prone and needed to be done again everytime the files were re-exported).

-PnPPP solves this problem once and for all: PnPPP automatically rotates components where needed and generates a modified pick-and-place file in the format the fab expects.
+PnPPP solves this problem once and for all: it automatically rotates components as needed and generates a modified pick-and-place file in the format the fab expects.
 In order to do this, PnPPP first needs to know which components need to be rotated and by what offset.
 A different tool relies on a seperate file which contains a list of all components to be rotated and the respective angles... from a logical point of view however, I found it more appropriate to not have yet another file and instead specify this piece of information directly in the component library.
 To achieve this, I am using a custom parameter named `JlcRotation` on every schematic symbol that needs rotation.
-This parameter is exported as a column in the BOM and then added by PnPPP to the rotation of all instances of the respective component.
+This parameter is automatically added by PnPPP to the rotation of all instances of the respective component.

 Note that `Rotation` is a mandatory per-instance parameter (i.e. it can be different for each instance of a component on the PCB), while `JlcRotation` is an optional per-symbol parameter (i.e. it is set only once